Multiparametric analysis of conic linear optimization based on the lift-and-project procedure: Introduction

 \subsection{Motivations}

-A very interesting and surprising aspect for considering mpCLO problems (\ref{primaljihe1}) and (\ref{primaljihe2}) together is that they are almost "dual" to each other since, for the given parametric vectors $u,v \in \mathbb{R}^r$, their optimal solution pair $(x^*(u),y^*(v))$ satisfies the complement slackness property, i.e., under a mild assumption, see Theorem \ref{mainthe2} below.
-Motivated by the proof of the strong duality theorem (see the end of Section \ref{otjg1}), this property allows us to define set-valued mappings between the following {\it conic (linear inequality) representable sets} see Section \ref{jzyss}.
-The definition helps us to present a geometric framework that unifies and extends some of the properties of parametric LPs and SDPs to the case of mpCLOs.
+The original motivation for this study is the inductive proof of the strong duality theorem of CLOs (see Theorem \ref{dualityt1} and its proof at the end of Subsection \ref{otjg1}).
+Indeed, such a proof requires that a pair of primal-dual optimal solutions remains the same in the lift-and-project procedure, in which the complement slackness property always holds.
+More precisely, a pair of optimal solutions $(x^*(u),y^*(v))$ of (\ref{primaljihe1}) and (\ref{primaljihe2}) satisfies the following equation (see Theorem \ref{interior2yy}).
+A surprising aspect of this result is that it holds for some vector pairs $(u,v) \in \mathbb{R}^r\times \mathbb{R}^r$, under Slater's type condition.

-The main aim in this paper is to explore in detail the relationships between the two conic representable sets defined by (\ref{primalcone1}) and (\ref{primalcone2}) and to apply these results to the multiparametric analysis of conic linear optimization.
-We exploit the special structure of a conic linear optimization problem to obtain a new algebraic representation of the Lagrangian dual, see Section \ref{sect21}.
-Such a dual, called the nonstandard dual by us, results in a unified representation of the feasible regions of the primal-dual conic linear optimization pair.
-Two nonstandard dual programs of the mpCLO problems (\ref{primaljihe1}) and (\ref{primaljihe2}) are also almost "dual" to each other since their optimal solution pair $(\bar{x}^*(v),\bar{y}^*(u))$ satisfies the complement slackness property under the same assumption with (\ref{slack1}), see Theorem \ref{mainthe2} below.
-In our terminology, $\varTheta_P$ and $\varTheta_D$ denote the primal and dual conic representable sets, respectively.
+We exploit the special structure of the CLO problem to obtain a new algebraic representation of the Lagrangian dual problem (see Subsection \ref{nons1}).
+Such a dual, called a nonstandard dual, results in a unified representation of the feasible sets.
+Surprisingly, for (\ref{primaljihe1}) and (\ref{primaljihe2}), the nonstandard dual of one is a projection of the other; and their projections also satisfy the complement slackness property under the same Slater's type condition, where $(\bar{x}^*(v),\bar{y}^*(u))$ denotes a pair of optimal solutions of the projections (see Theorem \ref{interior2yy}).

+These characterization results directly motivate us to explore in detail the relationship between the following two conic (linear inequality) representable sets, (see Subsection \ref{jzyss}).
+This relationship helps us present a geometric framework that unifies and extends some properties of parametric LPs and SDPs to the case of mpCLOs.